Free grace theology: Discipleship

 Free grace theologians distinguish between discipleship and salvation, holding that discipleship is a condition of an enhanced experience of life (eternal rewards), but not necessary for salvation.
-Discipleship is also not viewed as an inevitable result of salvation, as free grace theology allows for a true Christian to not respond to the call of discipleship.
+Discipleship is also not viewed as an inevitable result of salvation, as Free Grace theology allows for a true Christian to not respond to the call of discipleship.
 Some theologians such as Joseph Dillow, Charlie Bing, and Zane Hodges also distinguish between Christians who are "overcomers" and those who are not; this view is based on an interpretation of the Book of Revelation, referencing "those who overcome".
 In this view, overcoming, interpreted as victory in the Christian life, is a basis of eternal rewards.
-However, unlike the distinction between discipleship and salvation, the distinction between "overcomers" and those who do not overcome is not held by all free grace theologians, citing 1 John 5:4, which states: "For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith.", though those holding to the distinction argue that the term "overcome" is used differently in Revelation and the Epistle of John.
+However, unlike the distinction between discipleship and salvation, the distinction between "overcomers" and those who do not overcome is not held by all Free Grace theologians, citing 1 John 5:4, which states: "For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith.", though those holding to the distinction argue that the term "overcome" is used differently in Revelation and the Epistle of John.

 Differences within Free Grace theology

-Outer Darkness
+Outer darkness

-Some Free Grace Christians, such as Joseph Dillow, Charles Stanley, Zane Hodges, and Ken Wilson, have controversially argued that the “outer darkness” mentioned in Matthew 22:13 does not refer to hell, but rather to exclusion from reigning with Christ during the millennial kingdom.
+Some Free Grace Christians, such as Joseph Dillow, Charles Stanley, Zane Hodges, and Ken Wilson, have controversially argued that the "outer darkness" mentioned in Matthew 22:13 does not refer to hell, but rather to exclusion from reigning with Christ during the millennial kingdom.

-The question of who will participate in Christ’s future millennial reign has been a point of debate among Free Grace theologians.
-2 Timothy 2:12–13 (KJV) states: “If we suffer, we shall also reign with him: if we deny him, he also will deny us: If we believe not, yet he abideth faithful: he cannot deny himself.”
-Joseph Dillow, along with some others, have argued that only faithful believers those who “overcome” will reign with Christ, while unfaithful believers will still enter the kingdom but be excluded from positions of authority.
-Other Free Grace proponents interpret this passage differently, suggesting it does not question a believer’s right to reign, but rather that the quality or extent of that reign may be diminished by unfaithfulness.
+The question of who will participate in Christ's future millennial reign has been a point of debate among Free Grace theologians.
+2 Timothy 2:12–13 (KJV) states: "If we suffer, we shall also reign with him: if we deny him, he also will deny us: If we believe not, yet he abideth faithful: he cannot deny himself."
+Joseph Dillow, along with some others, have argued that only faithful believers those who "overcome" will reign with Christ, while unfaithful believers will still enter the kingdom but be excluded from positions of authority.
+Other Free Grace proponents interpret this passage differently, suggesting it does not question a believer's right to reign, but rather that the quality or extent of that reign may be diminished by unfaithfulness.
 However, this interpretation is not universally held within the Free Grace movement, and has been widely criticized.
 This view has been criticized as teaching a "Protestant purgatory" by its critics, although its advocates have avoided that terminology, denying that it is a place of torment or a necessary step of purification.

 Watchman Nee, Robert Govett, D. M. Pember, and D. M. Panton advanced a more radical view: that only righteous believers will be permitted to enter the millennial kingdom.
-According to their interpretation, carnal believers who lived unfaithfully will be consigned to a literal place of torment for the duration of the 1,000 years, a literal but temporary place of chastisement.
+According to their interpretation, carnal believers who lived unfaithfully will be consigned to a literal place of torment for the duration of 1,000 years, a literal but temporary place of chastisement.